rg3h/jsPerf/README.md

 <b>a simple-to-use JavaScript timer and memory module</b>
 <br>

-jsPerf is a simple-to-use JavaScript module that measures memory and speed.
+jsPerf is a simple-to-use JavaScript module that measures memory and code speed.
 It works both in node and on the web and comes with several examples. jsPerf also includes a real-time memory widget so you can observe overall memory behavior.
 <br>